ClementTsang/bottom/README.md

 A top clone, written in Rust.
 Inspired by both [gtop](https://github.com/aksakalli/gtop) and [gotop](https://github.com/cjbassi/gotop)

 ![Quick demo recording](assets/recording_1.gif)
-*Note that the background you see is not part of the app, that's just because I use a slightly transparent background*
+*Note that the background you see is not part of the app, that's just because I use a slightly transparent terminal.*

 ## Installation